vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-admin-saml2.md

 ## SAML Assertions

 SAML 2.0 uses assertions (packages) to pass information between the SP and the IdP.
 These packages contain information about a user (subject) and are written using the XML markup language.
 Although the standard specification defines [three types of subject-related assertion statements](http://saml.xml.org/assertions), VTEX only supports the **Authentication Assertion** type.
 We recommend the reading of [this document](https://github.com/jch/saml) to get a better understanding of the SAML protocol.

-[block:callout]
-{
-"type": "info",
-"body": "An **Authentication Assertion** states that a user was authenticated by an external service at a particular time and is often used to enable web browser SSO.", "title": ""
+> ℹ️ An **Authentication Assertion** states that a user was authenticated by an external service at a particular time and is often used to enable web browser SSO.
-}
-[/block]

 ## Integration